Jiahao-Fang/quant-agent/README.md

 - OpenAI for providing the GPT-4 API
 - The open-source community for various supporting libraries

-## 📞 Support

-For questions, issues, or contributions:
-- Open an issue on GitHub
-- Check the documentation in the `docs/` directory
-- Review the UI guide in `src/ui/README.md`

----

 **Built with ❤️ for quantitative research and AI-driven factor development**